-Other times, the list is all about manageability and keeping life’s demands under control.
+Other times, the list is all about manageability and controlling life’s demands.

-You know, I think Golds get a bad rep. But, they bring lots of strengths and consistency to teams and management roles.
-Let me speak directly to you: just like the other temperaments, you, as a Gold leader have a few potential “blind spots” in which to be aware.
+You know, I think Golds get a bad rep. But, they bring many strengths and consistency to teams and management roles.
+Let me speak directly to you: just like the other temperaments, you, as a Gold leader, have a few potential “blind spots” of which to be aware.

 “I’ve Got This!”

-As a natural “take charge” sort of person, be careful not to overstep boundaries or force control on a project you’ve delegated.
+As a natural “take charge” person, be careful not to overstep boundaries or force control on a project you’ve delegated.
 Make a few recommendations and fight the burning urge to interfere.
-It really is an “urge” for you.
-Deep inside, you may see ways to do things better, but you must learn to delegate and trust your team.
+It is an “urge” for you.
+Deep inside, you may see ways to improve things, but you must learn to delegate and trust your team.

 Embracing risks is just….hard!

 Let’s talk now about how you may manage risks.
-Risk minimizes your ability to control an outcome (or a process) and that can be tough for a natural-born planner like you.
+Risk minimizes your ability to control an outcome (or a process), which can be tough for a natural-born planner like you.

 Time-wasters and Rule-breakers

 It also bugs you when folks circumvent rules and systems.
-You figure the rules are there for a reason (you likely created some of them) and you have very little tolerance for whimsical rule-breakers.
+You figure the rules are there for a reason (you likely created some), and you have very little tolerance for whimsical rule-breakers.
 You may perceive such behavior as irresponsible and childish.

 You believe in using all resources wisely – especially your time.
 It’s no wonder “time wasters” get on your nerves!
-For example, this may be the very reason you like having meeting agendas.
+For example, this may be why you like meeting agendas.

 Thank you for bringing order to the world.
-You really are as “good as gold”.
+You are as “good as gold.”